mercadopago/devsite-docs/guides/sdks/official/java/cards.en.md

 ## Delete card

-Delete the data of a card associated with a customer whenever you need to.
+You can delete the reference of a card associated with the customer whenever necessary using the SDK below.
+For details of the request parameters, check the [Delete Card](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/cards/_customers_customer_id_cards_id/delete) API.

 [[[
 ```java